 I’ve kept my hair long for about 18 years now, with the occasional drastic chop and donation.
 When I was 12 years old, the movie Practical Magic came out and since the moment I first saw it, Nicole Kidman gave me forever hair goals (and I still to this day am desperate to get her epic layered haircut, but alas, have never found someone who can do it just right).
 Other than the subtle witchy vibe, keeping my hair long gave me a sense of individuality, of femininity…of inner elfishness like I just stepped out of Lothlorien treehouse heaven.
 It’s my bit of consistent style and whimsey in a totally fleeting fashion-fad absorbed world.
 My hair grows like a weed, and the upkeep can sometimes feel tedious.
 A long time ago I committed to only using minimal, botanical based products and the least amount of effort and styling tools possible.
 Eventually I learned that the less I do to my hair, the better it feels and healthier it stays.
 Botanical infused hair oils (and good nutrition – more on that here!) are my not so secret allies for maintaining long, strong locks.

 I started using botanical infused hair oils years ago and it was hard to find ones that didn’t have sketchy ingredients in them.
-My long time go-to was Banyan Botanicals Hair Oil and over the past three or four years I’ve been making and using my own hair oil at least twice a week as I’ve been growing my hair longer and longer.
+Over the past three or four years I’ve been making and using my own hair oil at least twice a week as I’ve been growing my hair longer and longer.
 I also use a lot of hair oil…so keeping it inexpensive to make was important.
 Herbal goodness doesn’t just stop with the internal application of teas and tinctures.
 Herbal and botanical body care items are absolute magic for harnessing the power of herbs topically.
 This botanical infused hair oil is what I would consider 1/2 of what contributes to long, strong locks.
 The other half is good nutrition, and I’ll cover that in another post.
 And, obviously, there’s the genetic factor (thanks, mom and dad).
 I slather my hair and massage my scalp with this oil twice a week, sleep with it in overnight, then wash my hair in the morning (and I only wash my hair about twice a week).
 I let my hair air dry as much as possible and rarely ever use any product in it after I wash it.
 Humidity, however, is a gross and unrelenting hair adversary.
 In the summer, I’ll give my hair a spritz of sea salt spray or use my aloe sun soothing spray on the ends…but that’s about it.
 Humidity generally always wins.

-Herbs and Hair Health: My go-to herbal allies for hair are Nettle (shocker), rosemary, aloe and coconut + jojoba oil.
+My go-to herbal allies for hair are Nettle (shocker), rosemary, aloe and coconut + jojoba oil.

 Nettle (Utica dioica) is so nutrient dense, being extremely high in calcium, phosphorus, magnesium, iron and zinc – dietarily making it one of the most mineral dense plant foods we can consume.
 Nettle also has a rich content of two fat soluble vitamins, vitamin A and carotenoids (the pre-cursor to vitamin A), and vitamin K. B vitamins are also tucked away in those nutrient dense stinging leaves too.
 These are all vitamins and minerals we need in the right proportions in our diet to maintain overall health as well (and I’ll dive into that later on).
 When I utilize herbs for hair health, like nettle, I’m using these vitamins and minerals on my scalp and also on the strands to help repair damage, split ends, and soothe the texture of the strands.
 Nettle supports both the hair follicles and hair strands.
 Rosemary I use specifically for the circulatory and oxygenation of hair follicles on the scalp – hence the good scalp massage part of the hair oil ritual.